Be Fertility Aware

 This means that (unless you’re using hormonal contraception) there will be a few days each cycle when a thick, clear and stretchy substance a bit like raw egg white – sometimes lots of it – comes out of your vagina.

-This egg white is a sign that a woman is extra fertile.
-It is produced by the cervix – the entrance to the womb - so it’s called cervical fluid.
-It appears when a woman's body is about to release, or has just released, an egg.
-It acts like a “sperm motorway” helping to speed up the sperm’s journey to an egg.
+This extra fertile fluid appears when a woman's body is about to release, or has just released, an egg.
+It acts like a “sperm motorway” and helps sperm speed along to an egg.

-2. Women are not fertile for every day of their cycle.
+3. Women are not fertile for every day of their cycle.

 Telling young people about fertile and very fertile cervical fluid means they could realise that they have days when they don’t notice any cervical fluid and so might not be fertile.